maichmueller/cfrainbow/README.md

 # Usage

-To use CFRainbow, import the desired algorithm from the package, a regret minimizer, and the `run` method with a game(-name) as input.
+The easiest way to use CFRainbow is to import the desired algorithm from the package, a regret minimizer, and the `run` method with a pyspiel game object or its OpenSpiel name as input.
 For example, to use the Vanilla CFR algorithm:

 ```python